Greece expels Libyan ambassador in dispute with Turkey

 Libya has been divided between two competing governments since 2015, one based in Benghazi in the east and the other based in Tripoli.

+Cavusoglu defended the deals reached with Libya and said Turkey was prepared to reach similar agreements with other Mediterranean nations, apart from Cyprus — which Turkey does not officially recognize.
+Cyprus was split along ethnic lines in 1974 when Turkey invaded following a coup by supporters of uniting the island with Greece.
+Turkey is the only country to recognize a breakaway Turkish Cypriot state in the island’s north, where it maintains 35,000 troops.

+“Turkey is here to protect its own right within its continental shelf and within its maritime borders.
+This is what we are doing and what we will continue doing with other coastal countries,” he said.

-Derek Gatopoulos in Athens contributed.
+Derek Gatopoulos in Athens and Suzan Fraser in Ankara contributed.